-Reposit is available for tenants receiving DSS or students with no credit score as long as the landlord/letting agent also accepts a guarantor.
+Reposit is available for tenants receiving DSS or students with no credit score as long as the landlord/letting agent references a guarantor on the tenant's behalf.

 Is the tenant still incentivised to look after the property?

 Yes, tenants are still liable for any damages and they will still have to pay any costs at the end of the tenancy, exactly like they would with a deposit.
-We make the tenant fully aware that we are not offering them insurance when they docusign our terms and conditions.
+We make the tenant fully aware that we are not offering them insurance when they sign our terms and conditions.
 If a tenant defaults on any fair end of tenancy charges then Reposit reserves the right to take further action which may affect their future credit rating.